Holding the Future with Shaking Hands

 This new physical challenge is refining and redefining how I encounter music and it's making me a better steward of my time and talent.

-Example: I've been re-teaching myself piano, but not in the normal way one might play piano - using the dexterity of your individual fingers.
+Example: I've been re-teaching myself piano, but not in the normal way one might play the piano - using the dexterity of your individual fingers.
 Knowing that someday I will no longer be in possession of that dexterity, I've begun to practice piano with the future in mind.
-Using hand shapes, utilizing upper arm movement rather than finger mobility, and treating the piano like a percussive and rhythmic instrument rather than intricately melodic is my current objective.
+Using hand shapes, utilizing upper arm movement rather than finger mobility, and treating the piano as a percussive and rhythmic instrument rather than intricately melodic is my current objective.
 It's working thus far...